jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Dec 05 is: 2092.0
+>The average increase in reported cases for the seven days ending on Dec 12 is: 2240.0
 >
->The last time cases per day were this high was Dec 04 2022: 1 day prior.
+>The last time cases per day were this high was Dec 11 2022: 1 day prior.
 >
->The seven day average then was: 2181 cases.
+>The seven day average then was: 2247 cases.

 >
->The last time cases per day was lower than this was Nov 30 2022: 5 days prior.
+>The last time cases per day was lower than this was Dec 07 2022: 5 days prior.
 >
->The seven day average then was: 2050 cases.
+>The seven day average then was: 2174 cases.
 >
->The lowest 7 day average reported cases per day in the last three weeks was on Nov 14 2022.
+>The lowest 7 day average reported cases per day in the last three weeks was on Nov 24 2022.
 >
->This was 21 days prior.
-The average was 1376 cases per day.
+>This was 18 days prior.
+The average was 1510 cases per day.
 >
->The 7 day average case rate on Dec 05 is an increase of 52.0 percent with respect to that minimum.
+>The 7 day average case rate on Dec 12 is an increase of 48.3 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Dec 05 is: 64
+>The average increase in hospitalizations per day for the seven days ending on Dec 12 is: 78
 >
->The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 16 2022.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Nov 21 2022.
 >
->This was 19 days prior.
-The average was 54 hospitalizations per day.
+>This was 21 days prior.
+The average was 57 hospitalizations per day.
 >
->The current 7 day average hospitalization rate is an increase of 18.5 percent with respect to then.
+>The current 7 day average hospitalization rate is an increase of 36.8 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)